RivaD2/reading-notes/structure-css.md

 >

 > - There are foreground colors and background colors we can create using CSS
 > - We can specify colors using HEX CODE (wowza!), RGB, and color names.
-Click here to learn more about color: https://negliadesign.com/ask-a-designer/whats-the-difference-between-pms-cmyk-rgb-and-hex/
+Click here to learn more about [color!](https://negliadesign.com/ask-a-designer/whats-the-difference-between-pms-cmyk-rgb-and-hex/)

 #### Remember, all websites are made up of 3 elements:
 > - HTML (the structure)